Mera and Island Peak Climbing - 26 Days

 Today is a rest day at Island Peak Base Camp.
 You can spend this day preparing for the upcoming climb.
 Summiting Island Peak is technically more challenging than Mera Peak.
 Enjoy a short hike around Imja Glacier and walk down to Imja Tsho Lake.
 Overnight in Island Peak Base Camp.

 The most awaited day is here.
-The day begins early as you wake up at around 2 am.
+It begins early, as you wake up at around 2 a.m.
 We have our breakfast and prepare to make the final summit.
 Carry the necessary gear and equipment for the climb.
 In the meantime, your Sherpa crew will prepare the ropes.
 The journey begins with a slow climb through snow and a few crevasses.

-We follow a steep ridge line leading towards the exposed traverse.
+We follow a steep ridge line towards the exposed traverse.
 The final ascent takes you along the vertical section.
 We use fixed ropes and crampons on such steep parts.
-Once at the top, the majestic view of the surrounding peaks of Amadablam, Lhotse, and Makalu.
+Once at the top, there is a majestic view of the surrounding peaks of Amadablam, Lhotse, and Makalu.

 • Summit is the most popular trekking peak in Nepal, Island Peak.